If you’re a Sales Development Representative (SDR) looking to step up to the role of an account executive, you’re at the right place!

 The most effective way to capture prospects and close conversions is by creating hyper-personalized cold emails.

 SDRs should know how to draft emails and nurture the leads to convert them.
 They must learn how to craft an enticing email subject line, check the tonality of the message, etc.

 An account executive role needs to have conversation skills to close a deal.

 Conversion needs listening.
-If you can listen to leads’ needs, preferences etc. then you can take them down into the sales funnel.
+If you can listen to leads’ needs, preferences, etc., you can take them down into the sales funnel.
 An SDR must have active listening skills to advance into career growth.

-As an AE, your aim is to convert the maximum qualified leads to customers.
-Your listening skills help you while pitching your product or service to your leads.
-Listening to preferences, and demographic details leverage your lead-nurturing skills and maximizes conversions.
+As an AE, you aim to convert the maximum qualified leads to customers.
+Your listening skills help you pitch your product or service to your leads.
+Listening to preferences and demographic details leverages your lead-nurturing skills and maximizes conversions.

 Wrapping it up!

 The above thirteen skills are essential for sales development representatives looking forward to upskilling and transitioning toward working as account executives.
 This career is perfect for those SDRs who want to work closely with clients on strategizing and developing solutions and want to work towards building a brand.

 SmartReach.io simplifies an SDR’s task and helps them stay on top of their targets.
 SmartReach helps SDRs automate crucial tasks like sending cold emails, following up with prospects, getting high-quality leads, keeping track of email campaigns, and more.